Weltenbastler/install/README.md

 The script will tell you where to go from there.
 When the empty nanoc wiki is initialized, you can `cd` into the project directory and edit text files in the `content/` subfolder.

-* You can compile a **local preview** using `nanoc compile`.
-The result will be in the project's `output/` folder.
+## Start a local server

-* You can also show the page as if it was online using `nanoc view`.
+You can show the page as if it was online using `nanoc view`.
 This will start a simple webserver on your machine.
 Head to <http://localhost:3000/> once it started up successfully.

-* While the server runs, you can run `nanoc compile` to update its contents.
+This is not necessary to make a HTML website from your files, but it'll help find problems.

 **Note:** this command will run in your Terminal until you exit with Ctrl-C, so you cannot type anything yourself while it runs.
 Start it with a trailing `&` to move it into background mode: `nanoc view &`.
 Alternatively, use another shell session for this process (recommended).

+## Compile HTML

+You can compile a **local preview** using `nanoc compile`.
+The result will be in the project's `output/` folder.

+While the server runs, you can run `nanoc compile` to update the contents without worrying.

+## Publish

 When you're satisfied, commit your changes locally: